Ormeau Hills

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Ormeau Hills has a higher income level than the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Ormeau Hills is $60,167, and the average income stands at $70,569.
-These figures compare to those for the rest of Queensland, which are $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $66,130 (median) and $77,562 (average) as of September 2025.
-According to the Census conducted in 2021, incomes in Ormeau Hills rank highly nationally, with household, family, and personal incomes all falling between the 77th and 83rd percentiles.
-The income distribution shows that the predominant cohort spans 43.4% of locals (2,063 people) in the $1,500 - 2,999 category, which is similar to the broader area where 31.7% occupy this range.
-High housing costs consume 17.0% of income, but strong earnings still place disposable income at the 80th percentile nationally.
-The suburb's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 7th decile.
+Ormeau Hills' suburb income level is higher than average nationally according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+The median income among taxpayers in Ormeau Hills was $60,167, with an average income of $70,569.
+These figures compare to Regional Qld's median income of $53,146 and average income of $66,593 respectively.
+Based on Wage Price Index growth of 11.36% since financial year ended June 2023, current estimates for Ormeau Hills would be approximately $67,002 (median) and $78,586 (average) as of March 2026.
+According to Census 2021 income data, household, family and personal incomes in Ormeau Hills rank highly nationally, between the 77th and 83rd percentiles.
+Income distribution shows that 43.4% of locals (2,108 people) fall into the $1,500 - $2,999 category, reflecting a pattern seen in the broader area where 31.7% occupy this range.
+High housing costs consume 17.0% of income, but strong earnings place disposable income at the 80th percentile nationally.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income